natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-5FN.md

 '''Cons:'''

-* Poor engine performance at higher altitudes, can't use WEP above 3,700 metres
+* Poor engine performance at higher altitudes, can't use WEP above 3,700 metres or gear 2 supercharger with MEC
 * Engine has a tendency to overheat at lower altitudes if manual engine controls aren't used
 * Armament is inadequate when facing multi-engined aircraft, such as bombers
 * Lower dive speed compared to contemporaries